RezoanulHasan/elecrtict-gadgets-client/README.md

 ### Sales Management

 - Search for a product to sell.
-- Sell button triggers a form with fields:
+- The sell button triggers a form with fields:
   - Quantity of the product to be sold (validated against available stock).
   - Name of the buyer.
   - Date of the sale.